The information listed below is a direct excerpt from the 2016-17 Course Catalog.

 Students may complete a major or minor in History of Art.

 The curriculum in History of Art immerses students in the study of visual culture.
 Structured by a set of evolving disciplinary concerns, students learn to interpret the visual through methodologies dedicated to the historical, the material, the critical, and the theoretical.
 Majors are encouraged to supplement courses taken in the department with history of art courses offered at Haverford, Swarthmore, and the University of Pennsylvania.
-Majors are also encouraged to study abroad for a semester.
+Majors are also encouraged to study abroad for a semester of their junior year.

 The major requires ten units, approved by the major adviser.
-A usual sequence of courses would include at least one 100-level "critical approaches" seminar, four 200-level lecture courses, three 300-level seminars, and senior conference I and II in the fall and spring semesters of senior year.
-In the course of their departmental studies, students are strongly encouraged to take courses across media and areas, and in at least three of the following fields of study: Ancient and Medieval, Renaissance and Baroque, Modern and Contemporary, Film, and Non-Western.
+A usual sequence of courses would include at least one 100-level "critical approaches" seminar, which also fulfills the departmental writing intensive requirement, four 200-level lecture courses, three 300-level seminars, and senior conference I and II in the fall and spring semesters of the senior year.
+In the course of their departmental studies, students are strongly encouraged to take courses across media and areas, and in at least three of the following fields of study: Ancient and Medieval, Renaissance and Baroque, Modern and Contemporary, Film, and Global/Non-Western.

 With the approval of the major adviser, courses in fine arts or with significant curricular investment in visual studies may be counted toward the fulfillment of the distribution requirements, such as courses in ancient art offered by the Classical and Near Eastern Archaeology department or in architecture by the Growth and Structure of Cities department.
 Similarly, courses in art history taken abroad or at another institution in the United States may be counted.
 Generally, no more than two such courses may be counted toward the major requirements.

-A senior paper, based on independent research and using scholarly methods of historical and/or critical interpretation must be submitted at the end of the spring semester.
-Generally 25-40 pages in length, the senior paper represents the culmination of the departmental experience.
+A senior thesis, based on independent research and using scholarly methods of historical and/or critical interpretation must be submitted at the end of the spring semester.
+Generally 25-40 pages in length, the senior thesis represents the culmination of the departmental experience.

-Seniors whose work is outstanding will be invited to submit an honors thesis instead of the senior paper.
-Two or three faculty members discuss the completed thesis with the honors candidate in a one-hour oral examination.
+Seniors whose work is outstanding (with a 3.7 GPA in the major) will be invited to submit an honors thesis.
+Two or three faculty members discuss the completed thesis with the honors candidate in a one-half hour oral examination.

 A minor in history of art requires six units: one or two 100-level courses and four or five others selected in consultation with the major adviser.